Overview

 1. Planchard D, Jänne PA, Cheng Y, et al. FLAURA2 Investigators.
 Osimertinib with or without chemotherapy in EGFR-mutated advanced NSCLC.
 N Engl J Med.
 2023;389(21):1935-1948 [including supplementary appendix].

-2. Referenced with the approval of NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for NSCLC V2.2024. © National Comprehensive Cancer Network, Inc. 2024.
+2. Referenced with the approval of NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for NSCLC V.8.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Access on 02/21/2024.
+Access on 24/09/2025.
 NCCN gives no guarantee of any kind with regard to their content or use and rejects any responsibility for their use in any way.

 4. Jänne PA, Planchard D, Kobayashi K, et al. CNS efficacy of osimertinib with or without chemotherapy in epidermal growth factor receptor-mutated advanced non-small-cell lung cancer.
 J Clin Oncol.
 2023 Dec 2:JCO2302219.